epicentre-msf/outbreak-tools-demo/README.md

 - Explore univariate, bivariate and temporal analyses.
 Recompute the same analyses by filtering on people under 2 years of age.

 - Export the filtered data with the anonymous export for MSF.
+If you don’t change the export password, the password is 605637.

 ## Exercise 2: Modifying the setup file

 - Open the setup file `setup_measles_base_ex2.xlsb`.
 We want to add the following variables:

-  - In the *Admission* section, just before the *hospitalization*
+  - In the *Admission* section of *Linelist patients* sheet, just before the *hospitalisation* sub-section:
-    sub-section:
     - `muac` (MUAC) which takes three values: “Green (125+mm)”, “Yellow (115-124mm)”, “Red (\< 115mm)”
-  - In the *Vaccination* section, just after *Vaccination against measles*:
+  - In the *Vaccination* section of *Linelist patients* sheet, just after *Vaccination against measles*:
     - `vacci_measles_doses` (Number of doses received) which is a numeric variable.
     - Add a validation to this variable to make sure it’s between 0 and